 Aunt Terri’s wedding, however, proved to be a revelation to me.
 Starting with my uncomfortable hairdo—my mom had carefully braided it only to have me complain and yank at it—and not ending at my displeasure at the itchy seams of what had previously seemed to be a dress fit for a princess, I walked down the aisle to stand at the back of the procession without incident.

 I quickly became bored standing there, though—I could hardly see the couple getting married, and I was hungry to boot.
 So I walked down the steps of the stage and dropped my bouquet at the feet of my dad, who was sitting in the front row.
 He was visibly upset, but I ignored him and went back to my post.

 Soon, though, my foot itched.
 I sat down to itch it and realized I’d prefer to sit with my very pregnant mother, who was also on stage.
 Stooped down behind a wooden pulpit she’d been standing at in preparation for her upcoming solo, she frantically gestured at me to go back to my place.
 I remember her whispering, “You get back there, Allison!”
 Unfazed, I decided to continue on, stubbornly crawling across the stage steps until I reached her.
 She quickly dispatched me to sit with my dad, which I did without delay, and Aunt Terri’s wedding went on without any further glitches.

-Needless to say, Danny left 50 cents richer and that was the first and only time that I served as a flower girl.
+Needless to say, Danny left $0.50 richer, and that was the first and only time I served as a flower girl.